ArctiqTeam/Holacracy-Constitution/Holacracy-Constitution.md

 All Circle Members of a Circle may participate in its Governance Meetings.
 The acting Facilitator and Secretary may also participate even if they are not Circle Members of the Circle.
 In that case, they become temporary Circle Members for the duration of the meeting.

-As a Circle Rep for a Circle, you may invite any Partner to join the Governance Meeting of any Circle immediately containing your Circle.
-You may only extend this invitation to one Partner at a time, and only to aid in the processing of a specific Tension affecting the Circle you represent.
+As a Circle Rep for a Circle, you may invite any Team Member to join the Governance Meeting of any Circle immediately containing your Circle.
+You may only extend this invitation to one Team Member at a time, and only to aid in the processing of a specific Tension affecting the Circle you represent.
 You must sense this Tension yourself as well, and believe it makes sense to process in the Circle.
 Your invited guest becomes a temporary Circle Member for the duration of the meeting, or until you withdraw the invitation.
 Your guest may represent your Circle along with you in the meeting, but only while processing that specific Tension.

 Beyond the above, no one else may participate in a Circle’s Governance Meetings.